- From the film Being John Malkovich

 D: Shane Carruth (2013) 96m

 A man and woman are drawn together, entangled in the lifecycle of an ageless organism.
 Identity becomes an illusion as they struggle to assemble the loose fragments of wrecked lives.
 Director Shane Carruth made a splash with his debut film Primer from 2004, about the accidental discovery of time-travel.
-Upstream Color is an experimental film that met with widespread critical acclaim.
+Upstream Color is an experimental film that met with critical acclaim.

 Shop Amazon